Top things to do in Vancouver, Canada

 Guest post by Marcie of Marcie in Mommyland.

-Here are a few of my top spots to check out in Vancouver
+Here are a few of my top spots to see in Vancouver

 Capilano Suspension Bridge Park